We have London’s largest selection of well-provenance, quality Asian, Islamic, Colonial and Tribal antiques.

 Michael Backman, the gallery founder, is the author of eight books that cover all aspects of Asia – from culture to politics & business, and is a past newspaper columnist.
 Published by Macmillan and John Wiley & Sons, editions of his books have appeared in English, Chinese, Spanish, Vietnamese and Indonesian.
 One, Asian Eclipse, was named by The Economist among its ‘Books of the Year’ and appeared on several bestseller lists.
 The then Thai Prime Minister described the book as one ‘that all Thais should read,’ and then Singapore Prime Minister cited Backman in his annual National Day Address.

-He is also the author of Rare Antique Asian & Colonial Decorative Arts (Paul Holberton Publishing, 2016); a biography of a senior Malaysian politician (2018) which has been nominated for the 2019 Popular Readers’ Choice Awards; and a forthcoming book on Malay gold & silverware.
+He is also the author of Rare Antique Asian & Colonial Decorative Arts (Paul Holberton Publishing, 2016); a biography of a senior Malaysian politician (2018) which has been nominated for the 2019 Popular Readers’ Choice Awards; and a forthcoming book on Southeast Asian gold & silverware.

 Past positions include being Senior Advisor to the Deputy Leader of the Opposition in the Australian Senate, a Senior Analyst in the Australian Ministry of Foreign Affairs, and working in the private sector in Jakarta.
 He holds a First Class Honours Degree in Economics, and is an elected Fellow of the Royal Asiatic Society.